vhladiienko/awesome-game-production/readme.md

 - [The Game Production Handbook](https://amazon.com/dp/1449688098)
 - [Practical Project Initiation: A Handbook with Tools](https://amazon.com/dp/0735625212) - It is what it says.
 Can't get more practical than this.
 It is not gamedev related, but you might want to pick up a few tricks for your next pre-production.
 - [The Game Producer's Handbook](https://amazon.com/dp/1592006175)
+- 🎓 [Producing Games: From Business and Budgets to Creativity and Design](https://amazon.com/dp/0240810708) - Read if you don't know a thing about how games are made, or skip otherwise.
+This book is old, but the production process hasn't fundamentally changed.

 ## 📰 Articles